-Other Income.
-Other income was \$0.6 million, or 9% of revenue, for the three months ended March 31, 2004 due to change in value of warrant related liabilities since the original measurement date (date of issuance).
-There was no other income during the three months ended March 31, 2003.
+Change in Value of Warrants.
+Change in value of warrants increased to a net gain of \$0.6 million, or 9% of revenue, for the three months ended March 31, 2004 due to the change in valuation of warrant payable issued related to the senior convertible debt funded in March 2004.
+There was no change in value of warrants recorded during the three months ended March 31, 2003.